A Lesson in Friendship

 Born two months apart in 1918-1919, my dad and Dr. Parker both joined the staff of Riverview Hospital in 1955.
-“Jim Parker was a very accomplished doctor, who cared for his patients and his community more than any person I ever knew,” my Dad told me “He had a busy practice because he cared for the less-well-off but also because he knew what he was doing.”
+“Jim Parker was a very accomplished doctor, who cared for his patients and his community more than any person I ever knew,” dad told me “He had a busy practice because he cared for the less-well-off but also because he knew what he was doing.”

 “Words are easy, like the wind; Faithful friends are hard to find.”

-Known for providing care beyond the physical, Dr. Parker — a Howard University College of Medicine graduate — was a great believer in education.
+Known for providing care beyond the physical, Dr. Parker — a Howard University College of Medicine graduate — was a big believer in education.
 “Jim knew the power and worth of an education and he always promoted it as an important means to a fulfilling life,” dad once told me.

 Note: During the course of my journalism career I wrote thousands of stories and columns, many about my physician-father.
 As far as I know, the one above is the only one dad ever cut out and saved.
 As it turns out Dr. Parker’ wife, Shirley, also got hold of the story and pledged to “keep it forever.”